 Since founding our firm in 2015, we have represented clients in complex cases both in Illinois and throughout the country.
 Some of our cases are described below:

-We pursued a class action lawsuit against a major retailer concerning its customer rewards program.
+- We pursued a class action lawsuit against a major retailer concerning its customer rewards program.
 Under a court approved settlement, the class received more than $48.9 million in cash-equivalent store credit, which was automatically added to class members’ rewards accounts.
-The court also ordered the retailer to pay more than $3.1 million in attorneys’ fees.
-The retailer is represented by a Vault 60 law firm.
+The class used over $10.5 million in store credit.
+The court awarded over $3.4 million in attorneys’ fees.
+The retailer was represented by a Vault 60 law firm.

-We are pursuing a PAGA action in California state court against an electric scooter company alleging violations of California wage and hour laws.
-The scooter company is represented by a Vault 10 law firm.
+- We filed a PAGA action in California state court against an electric scooter company alleging violations of California wage and hour laws and obtained an $8.5 million settlement.
+The scooter company was represented by a Vault 10 law firm.